DiegoSalazar/simple_habit_recommender/README.md

 # Simple Habit Recommender

-This project is my solution to the Simple Habit interview challenge to build a simple topic recommender based on data they sent me.
+This project is my solution to the Simple Habit challenge to build a simple topic recommender based on data they sent me.

 ## Demo